pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 in a simple QML example.
 Here we specify some extra details of this interface.

-In the block system, all the Analog rotation operators initialize a [`ConstantAnalogRotation`][qadence.blocks.analog.ConstantAnalogRotation] block, while the `AnalogInteraction` operation initializes a [`WaitBlock`][qadence.blocks.analog.WaitBlock].
+In the block system, all the Analog rotation operators initialize a [`ConstantAnalogRotation`][qadence.blocks.analog.ConstantAnalogRotation] block, while the `AnalogInteraction` operation initializes a [`InteractionBlock`][qadence.blocks.analog.InteractionBlock].
 As we have shown, by default, these blocks use a global qubit support, which can be passed explicitly by setting `qubit_support = "global"`.
 However, the blocks do support local qubit supports, with some constraints.
 The main constraint is that using `kron` on operators with different durations is not allowed.